 In previous years Rotman: "An introduction to homological algebra" has been used.

 Academic qualifications equivalent to a BSc degree is recommended.

 - Type of assessment

-- Continuous assessmentThe grade will be determined by 3 "closed book" in-class exams: Two 90 minutes multiple choice exams in weeks 3 and 6, and one 120 minutes written exam in week 9.
+- Continuous assessmentThe grade will be determined by 3 "closed book" in-class exams: Two 90 minutes multiple choice exams during the first 8 weeks, and one 120 minutes written exam in week 9.
 The two multiple choice each count 25%, and the final 2-hour exam counts 50%.

 - Only certain aids allowed

 No books and no electronic aids are allowed for the exams.
 Personally created

 30 minutes oral examination with no aids or preparation time.
 The oral examination will cover the entire material of the course, including the exercise sets.

 The student must in a satisfactory way demonstrate that he/she has mastered the learning outcome.